icon-project/intent-sdk/README.md

 Requesting a quote should require you to just consume user input amount and converting it to the appropriate token amount (scaled by token decimals).
 All the required configurations (chain id [nid], token decimals and address) should be loaded as described in [Load SDK Config](#load-sdk-config).

+Quoting API supports different types of quotes:
+- "exact_input": "amount" parameter is the amount the user want's to swap (e.g. the user is asking for a quote to swap 1 WETH to xxx SUI)
+- "exact_output": "amount" parameter is the final amount the user wants. (e.g. the user want's to swap WETH for SUI, but is asking how many WETH is going to cost to have 1 SUI)

 ```typescript
 import { IntentService } from "@iconproject/intents-sdk"